The8BitEnthusiast/vga-on-fpga/README.md

 ![Counter Simulation Waveform](https://github.com/The8BitEnthusiast/vga-on-fpga/blob/master/Graphics/counter_waveform_docked.png?raw=true)

 The view can be quite condensed given how busy the screen gets in the IDE.
 There is a button on the top right of the pane that allows you to undock the waveform window, and then you can use the zoom buttons in that window to get to the desired granularity.
 As you can see below, the simulation waveform looks pretty much exactly as you would see it on a logic analyzer.
-The waveform will also display
+For bus-oriented (multiple bit) signals, like the output Q, Vivado will display the numerical value of the bit sequence at the top of the bit sequence, which is really convenient.

 ![Counter Simulation Waveform Expanded](https://github.com/The8BitEnthusiast/vga-on-fpga/blob/master/Graphics/counter_waveform_expanded.png?raw=true)